Francesco Clark of Clark’s Botanicals Wants Everyone to Wake Up

 Girl crush?
 Amal Clooney, Ina Garten, and Tina Fey.

 Boy crush?
 I was always obsessed with how cool Einstein was.
 You think of everything he accomplished and then you realize how funny and creative he was.
-There’s a certain to secret to loving life in that.
+There’s a certain secret to loving life in that.

 Scent of choice: Acqua di Parma Fico di Amalfi mixed with Byredo Ambre Japonais.